geocoder21/WhiteStarLine/Development.md

 ## Design process

 ### Algorithm
-- read in data
+1. read in radar and lidar data
-- identify ice from radar data and for cells containing ice, extract lidar height data
+2. identify ice from radar data and for cells containing ice, extract lidar height data
-- assess total volume and mass of iceberg
+3. assess total volume and mass of iceberg
-- display file data and information on a graphical user interface (GUI)
+4. display file data and information on a graphical user interface (GUI)
-- write information out to a file
+5. write information out to a file

-#### Read in
+#### Read in data
-- data_io separate as can be reused
+The radar and lidar data for this task were supplied as separate raster files, covering a 300m by 300m area of sea.
+The files were laid out in comma separated value (csv) format, with one line per image line and reading from top left of the grid to bottom right.
-- pandas used instead of requests module + csv reader as more efficient code
+It was decided to use the pandas data manipulation library to read in this data, as this provided  more efficient code than the alternative of Python requests and csv reader modules.
+Since the functions for reading data in and writing out could be reused in a future program these were written in a separate file from the main code, named 'data_io.py'.

 #### Identify ice and extract lidar height data